Short summary of the content of a book or journal article. Commonly found in many databases and some periodicals index.

 A database is an organized collection of information.
 In libraries, used specifically to refer to online indexes of information about journal articles, books, and other research materials.

 Final research project completed by student in a doctoral program.
 Most are available in the stacks, but older ones may only be in the Archives.
-All University of Hartford dissertations published are searchable online and available full text since 2000 at Dissertations and Theses @ University of Hartford.
+All University of Hartford dissertations published are searchable online and available in full text starting in 2000.

-Full text electronic access to articles in journals in our collection.
+Full text electronic access to journal articles in the Libraries' collection.

 Full text of a book available online.